Rabbi David Kunin

 David is a strong believer in the importance of good and harmonious relations between people from diverse religious communities.
 Interfaith relations have therefore been a continuous mark of his rabbinate.
 He served as the Chair of the Southern Tier Interfaith Coalition (Elmira, NY), where he created the Walking Together program, and was long time board member and president of the Edmonton Interfaith Centre for Education and Action.
 He received the Alberta Centennial Medal in recognition of his community work.

 Rabbi Kunin speaks widely on Jewish History, Mysticism and Israel.
 He also focuses on issues of understanding between different religions and traditions.
-In his spare time he enjoys photography, hiking and skiing, and looks forward to getting to know our community, Tokyo and Japan.
+In his spare time he enjoys photography, hiking and skiing, and enjoys learning about Japan, and connecting with Jewish Communities across Asia.

 David's wife Shelley is a talented Craniosacral therapist with an interest in weaving, knitting and many other crafts.